 Literally beaming with delight here, as I’ve heard I’ve reached the shortlist for Best Writer in the Mumsnet Blogging Awards #MNBlogAwards.
 Thank you so much to everyone who voted, I can’t tell you how great it feels.

 There are many similarities between London and New York.
 There’s also a whole lot of differences.
-In no particular order, here are some really useful things to know before your own move to NYC:
+Heare my top, genuinely helpful things to know before your own move to NYC:

-Tips.
+- Tips.
 Everyone gets tipped here.
 Restaurants expect 18-22% for good service, taxi drivers like you to add a dollar, hairdressers, supermarket check out staff all like tips (not obligatory).
 Clothes shop staff work on commission, so don’t get tips.
 Schools may well ask you to contribute for staff and teacher tips at Christmas.
 Doormen, concierge and janitors in your building also bank on a generous tip at Christmas.
 There’s a sliding scale for how much you give each person in your building, factoring in how long you’ve lived there, how much help each one gives you throughout the year, and how fond you are of them.
 It’s not unusual for a friendly Manhattan apartment doorman or concierge to get $100 tip at Christmas.

 One of the most daunting things about moving a young family to New York (especially as an expat) is picking where to live.
 Manhattan, Brooklyn, or way out in Connecticut?
 If Manhattan, which part?
 Each neighbourhood has a really distinctive personality, and you want to get it right.
 After a great deal of street-pounding and house-hunting by C, we ended up picking Battery Park City.

 With the help of a schools broker through relocation specialists, NYC Navigator, C and I had flown out earlier to view four schools that still had places available for this September, and narrowed it down to two.
 They were all incredibly warm and inviting, but explained that they would need to meet the child before they could offer a place.
 Presumably to check for horns.
 Continue reading “Checking for horns – school interviews for three year olds”

 So.
 We are moving to New York.
 C’s boss is heading over and wants him to come too, so all four of us are heading over for the next few years.
 It’s the perfect time, really, since our two girls haven’t started school yet, so we won’t be disrupting them too much.
 The eldest one, three year old T, currently has a touch of an East London accent and refuses to believe that “somefink” should actually be pronounced “something”.
 Heaven knows how she’ll sound in a few years.
 The littlest one, B, is only a year old so I suppose an American accent is inevitable for her.
 For both of them, probably.
 Strange to think our children won’t sound like us.